vikashgupta16/DIVI/README.md

 If you are uisng in mobile you must give permission to your application for miq.
 Best Works with Microsoft Edge & Chrome[Mostly Tab/Laptop/PC]

+## Replies
+It's not AI and it doesn't not contain any API so it can't work like real ChatGpt or other AI platform.
+It can reply some basics about himself and date, time.
+Or if it doesn't match any questions so it would take it you to Goggle platform with your question typed and reply to your answer.

 ## Installation
 If you want to run this project locally, follow these steps: